VeeBui/KOreader-monthly-statistics/README.md

 # KOreader-monthly-statistics
-A python script to display the pages read from each book in a month
+A python script to display the pages read from each book through your KOreader in a month.
+The pages are not based on the physical book's page count, but instead is the screen of your device.

 ## Included Files: